 - Title Track: Drops of Jupiter, though the title song from that album has its most recurring lyrics (Tell Me) as its subtitle.

 - Vocal Evolution: Pat Monahan's voice has gotten a lot higher.

 - What Does She See in Him?: "Mermaid" contains a mention:

 - Word Salad Lyrics: A recurring feature of their songs, particularly "Hey, Soul Sister" and "Drive By".
-Todd in the Shadows has joked that Pat Monahan is a schizophrenic with aphasia.
+This had gotten to the point where Todd in the Shadows has joked that Monahan is a schizophrenic with aphasia.

 - Word Salad Title: Bulletproof Picasso.